AaronFR/Thinker/README.md

 To refine the system's architecture and enhance its capabilities and efficiency, several key features are intended for implementation:

+- **Auto-select messages**: After a message the option exists to automatically select that one for the next prompt.

 - **Expand Workflows**: More workflows for more use-cases, improving on the quality of existing workflows.
-  - **Display workflows**: Workflows should actually be displayed to the user as they are processed step by step.

   - **Flexible workflows**: Workflows shouldn't really be 'hardcoded', they should be defined from a common format likely JSON, this would allow workflow to be flexible and easily modified, copied and extended by the user.